 You can also check posts in the series:

 - Part 2: Reinforcement Learning in Recommendation system

 - Part 3: Reinforcement Learning based Recommendation System

-Recommender System (RS) are software tool and algorithms that have been developed to help users find their interested items based on the prediction of their item preferences or their rating on the items.
-RS is established to deal with the “long tail problem” that when users just only have attention on the highlighted items in a specific domain, they left behind many items that may be useful for them and the number of those item is very huge.
-This situation happens frequently in supermarket or in e-commercial website.
+Recommender System (RS) is a software tool and algorithm that helps users find their interested items.
+It replies on the prediction of their item preferences or their rating on the items.
+RS is established to deal with the “long tail problem”.
+When users just only have attention to the highlighted items in a specific domain, they left behind many items that may be useful for them.
+In fact, the number of these items is very huge.
+This situation happens frequently in supermarkets or in e-commercial websites.

-The method for recommender system is divided into three type as the taxonomy below: content-based methods, collaborative filtering methods and hybrid methods which is the combination of two previous method.
+The method for recommender system is divided into three type as the taxonomy below: content-based methods, collaborative filtering methods, and hybrid methods.
+The hybrid one is a combination of two previous methods.

-Content-based methods: These methods make the recommendations based on a description of the item, a profile of the user’s preferences and the relation between them.
-This method can be used to a large number of user because it doesn’t any data from other users and each recommendation is specific user.
-However, this method needs a huge knowledge about a domain (for example, information about rating of user for an items), which mean that we need to handle knowledge-crawling by hand.
+These methods make recommendations based on a description of the item, a profile of the user’s preferences, and the relation between them.
+You can use it for a large number of users.
+It doesn’t any data from other users and each recommendation is a specific user.
+However, this method needs a huge knowledge about a domain.
+For example, information about the rating of users for an item.
+This means that we need to handle knowledge-crawling by hand.

-Hybrid methods: The combination between Content-based methods, and collaborative filtering methods, which takes advantage of the advantages of each method to minimize the drawbacks of them.
+The combination of Content-based and collaborative filtering methods.
+It takes advantage of the advantages of each method to minimize their drawbacks of them.